 Alec Baldwin faces involuntary manslaughter charge over fatal "Rust" shooting

-Prosecutors in New Mexico announced Thursday that actor and producer Alec Baldwin is being charged with involuntary manslaughter in the deadly 2021 shooting on the set of the Western film "Rust."
+Actor and producer Alec Baldwin is being charged with involuntary manslaughter in the deadly 2021 shooting on the set of the Western film "Rust," prosecutors in New Mexico announced Thursday.
 The armorer who oversaw firearms on the set, Hannah Gutierrez-Reed, is also being charged with involuntary manslaughter.

 Baldwin was holding a gun during a rehearsal when it discharged, killing cinematographer Halyna Hutchins.